rolland97/sql-converter/README.md

 - `Dockerfile`: Defines how to build the Docker image for this application
 - `docker-compose.yml`: Defines the services, networks, and volumes for Docker Compose
 - `requirements.txt`: Lists the Python dependencies for the project
+- `static/styles.css`: CSS file for styling the web interface
 - `README.md`: This file, containing project documentation

 ## Development

 To make changes to the application:

-1. Modify the code in `app.py`
+1. Modify the code in `app.py` or `static/styles.css`
 2. Rebuild the Docker image:
    ```
-   docker build -t sql-to-php-converter .
+   docker build -t sql-converter .
    ```
 3. Restart your container or Docker Compose services